danithebest91/ServoStrap/README.md

    7)potentially endstops are not needed because the timing strip have special code at the begin/end
      that can be interpreted as endstop

+  To use the code you need first to put the two files called digitalWriteFast.h and Keywords.txt in a folder inside arduino/libraries

    here the youtube link of the test with this code: http://goo.gl/gAia5y